 The Faculty internship program offers students the opportunity to work with a Canadian NGO in a developing country.
 Some of the organizations that have participated in the program in recent years include: AFS Interculture Canada; Gender at Work; Mines Action Canada; Uniterra; and World University Service Canada with placements in Africa, Asia and Latin America.
-Under certain conditions students can create their own internship with an organization that is not participating in the Faculty program.

 The School of International Development and Global Studies has been a leader in the Faculty of Social Sciences in the design and delivery of field research courses.
 Although the available courses change on a yearly basis, in recent years, professors of the SIDGS have offered courses in Bangladesh, Kenya, and Rwanda.
 These courses offer a unique opportunity to gain international development experience and pursue a research project in a supervised environment.

 As students of the School of International Development and Global Studies (SIGDS) you have the opportunity to participate in a student mobility program during your undergraduate or graduate program.
 The SIDGS, in collaboration with the International Office has developed partnerships with well renowned institutions around the world.